 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"

 Here are a few sample interview questions you can ask when interviewing a Help Desk Specialist job candidate.

 Technical Skills and Knowledge

-Based on the job and the experience, the range will vary quite a bit.
-According to ZipRecruiter, Help desk specialists can earn between $24.500 and $68.000 annually.
+The range will vary quite a bit based on the job and the experience.
+According to ZipRecruiter, Help desk specialists earn between $24.500 and $68.000 annually.
 The median income for this profession is $44.374 meaning $21 per hour.

 This job requires you to answer the phone and perform customer service.
-Meaning your goal should be to solve customer issues and problems efficiently and on time.
+Your goal should be to solve customer issues and problems efficiently and on time.

 Remember that the critical skill for the position is communication.
 The more you communicate efficiently, the better your chances are.
 Previous work experience in customer service is a plus.

 Depending on the company, you can work full-time or part-time.
-Some companies require you to sign a contract for a certain amount of time, but you can also choose how long you want to be on this career path.
+Some companies require you to sign a contract for a particular time, but you can also choose how long you want to be on this career path.